Language Description

 Definitions

-UniotLisp supports defining variables and functions using define
+UniotLisp supports defining variables and functions using define, setq, lambda, and defun.

 Defining Variables: